txsociety/spice-harvester/README.md

 The use of this scenario does not require additional integration from the merchant.
 During deployment, a proxy server will be launched through which wallet application will be able to obtain encrypted metadata.
-All other API endpoints are protected by a token, and data from them is not accessible to third-party applications.
+All private API endpoints are protected by a token, and data from them is not accessible to third-party applications.

 To deploy the service for the advanced scenario, use [Deploy with discoverable metadata](#Deploy-with-discoverable-metadata).